paynterf/XCSoarMapGenDebug/README.md

 frank@M6700:~/MapGenDebug$ ^C

 This shows that the 'parse_seeyou_waypoints(Waypoint_Strings)' function from the MapGen repo properly parses waypoint strings from a Condor2 waypoint file, so its probably not the culprit here.

+27 Feb 2024: Added XCSoarMapServerDebug.py - when run this emulates most server operations using 'WaypointFile.cup' as input